iRobot Roomba i3 Robot Vacuum Review

 • Automatically empties dustbin into large external dirtbag.

-• Easily sucks up rice and cereal.
+• Easily sucks up medium and large debris.

 Cons